Intermesh/groupoffice-docs/upgrade/upgrade.rst

 Upgrade
 =======

-You can upgrade any version from Group-Office, but please make sure to do this in incremental stops:
+You can upgrade any version from GroupOffice, but please make sure to do this in incremental stops:

 - 2.18 can upgrade to 3.7.55
 - 3.7.55 can upgrade to 6.2